Lakna-Premachandra/ATM-Machine/README.md

 To use the ABC Bank - Banking Application (C++), Download the source code from the repository.
 Open the project in your preferred Integrated Development Environment (IDE) for C++.
 Compile, run the application AND ollow the on-screen instructions to navigate.

+For questions, feedback, or support, please contact me.